Cartan structure equations and Levi-Civita connection in noncommutative geometry

-The algebraic structure underlying this study is that of the categories of $H$-modules and of relative $H$-modules $A$-bimodules (or $H$-equivariant $A$-bimodules).
-Following \cite{AS} and the sharpened results in \cite{BSS1}, \cite{BSS2} we recall and develop the different structures of modules and module maps we need in noncommutative Riemannian geometry.
+The algebraic structure underlying this study is that of the categories of $H$-modules and of $H$-equivariant $A$-bimodules (compatible $H$-modules $A$-bimodules).
+Following \cite{AS} and the sharpened results in \cite{BSS1}, \cite{BSS2} we recall the different structures of modules and module maps we need in noncommutative Riemannian geometry.
 This clarifies the constructions and the different general properties needed in the progress of the paper.
 For example, left (right) connections are linear maps but are not morphism in the category ${}^H\MMM$ of $H$-modules, in categorical terms they are internal morphisms.
-Left connections have different $H$-action form right connections; they are different internal morphisms in ${}^H\MMM$.
-The covariant derivative of a left connection on the other hand is a left $A$-linear map and an internal morphism in the category $\catm$ of relative $H$-modules $A$-bimodules.
-Its torsion and curvature are yet internal morphisms (left $A$-linear maps transforming under the $H$-adjoint action) in the subcategory of braided symmetric $H$-modules $A$-bimodules $\cat$.
-In particular, we study internal morphisms associated to tensor products with finitely generated and projective modules and their duals.
+Left connections have different $H$-action from right connections; they are different internal morphisms in ${}^H\MMM$.
+The covariant derivative associated with a left connection, in turn, can be viewed both as a left $A$-linear map and an internal morphism in the category $\catm$ of $H$-equivariant $A$-bimodules (cf. Remark \ref{remcd}).
+Torsion and curvature exhibits further structural properties: they are internal morphisms (left $A$-linear maps transforming under the $H$-adjoint action) in the subcategory of symmetric $H$-equivariant $A$-bimodules $\cat$.
+In particular, we study internal morphisms associated with tensor products of finitely generated and projective modules and their duals.
 This allows, as in classical differential geometry, to understand noncommutative tensors fields in all their different forms, as elements of $A$-bimodules (sections), or as various left (right) $A$-module maps.
-The underlying category in this richest case is the ribbon category of relative $H$-modules $A$-bimodules finitely generated and projective as $A$-modules (more specifically, it is a compact closed category since $H$ is triangular).
+The underlying category in this richest case is the compact closed category of symmetric $H$-equivariant $A$-bimodules finitely generated and projective as $A$-modules (it is a ribbon category with trivial twist isomorphisms since $H$ is triangular) .